giornogoldenwind/foss-donations/README.md

       many methods exist
 * Highlight Monero or Zcash, if available

+### Warning
+As Casey Neistat would say in his smartphone reviews, this is a **very biased** list (i.e., absolutely not neutral), as my opinions have ended up leaking out throughout the list.
+As a fair warning, inserting my opinionated thoughts was a nonlinear fashion, so the ordering may not make any sense to outside readers.

 ## Fundable
 These projects accept direct donations in some shape, fashion, or form.